sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    The set_owner update has the potential to restart the service as required.
 If yes, a confirmation prompt would be provided.

 ### config feature install <name>
    Every feature requires .service & bash scripts to enable systemd to manage it.
 The features that are part of SONiC image has those files embedded.
-For new features that are added, this command could be used to create.<br/>
+For new features that are added, this command could be used to create.

    This command would help create a .service file for systemd and other required bash scripts with required services, such that this service would only run as long as all the required services are running.<br/>

   If the required list is not provided, it would default to "swss" as the required service.

   The reboot scripts would need to auto invoke this command for kubernetes only features to ensure, that the .service & bash scripts required by systemd are present in the new image.

 #### config feature uninstall <name>
    Removes the corresponding .service file, associated bash scripts.
 It does not affect the corresponding entries in FEATURE table from both CONFIG-DB & STATE-DB.